codepoet80/metube-php-servicewrapper/README.md

 For this reason, this service cannot scale.
 No attempt has been made to solve this problem, in order to limit use to a small number of users.
 In my case, the remaining webOS community is probably less than 30 people in the world!

 A `list.php` request is a parameterless GET request.
-Client identification is the same as in search: if you set a client_key (or debug_key) value in your config.php, the client must send those values along with the request in the form of a header named `Client-Id`.
+Client identification is the same as in search: if you set a client_key (or debug_key) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`.
 The result will be a JSON structure that enumerates the .MP4 contents of the download folder you configured above.

 ### Play